LuisaIb/fashion-tuning/README.md

 # fashion-tuning
 <h2>Examination of the Lecture <i>Advanced Applied Machine Learning</i> @DHBW Ravensburg.</h2>
+---

-<h3>Hyperparameter Tuning of a Convolutional Neural Network for image classification of the Fashion MNIST dataset.</h3>
+Hyperparameter Tuning of a Convolutional Neural Network for image classification of the Fashion MNIST dataset.

 ---
 <b>Task:</b> Empirical Solution of a Hyperparameter Tuning Machine Learning Problem<br>